koraltt/hello-world/README.md

 # hello-world
 Learning Git
-It's an another exicitng technologie to learn.
+It's an another exiciting technology to learn.